 - Check the store policies about returns, insurance, and upgrades

 - Pay by credit for added protection

-- Make sure to have a GIA Grading Report to verify authenticity
+- Make sure to have a GIA Grading Report to verify the authenticity